-Fixed Pay Performance-based Remuneration · Short-term Incentives Long-term Incentives Eligibility All employees All employees hired on or before March 31, 2024 are eligible for consideration.
-Employees hired during the year are recognized on a pro- rata basis. achievement of our long- term outcomes and, where required, Quantum of opportunity Set according to each position's accountabilities, the incumbent's experience and qualifications, and regional market relativities.
-Set as a percentage of fixed pay.
+Fixed Pay Performance-ba sed Remuneration Short-term Incentives Long-term Incentives Eligibility All employees before March 31, 2024 are eligible for consideration.
+All eligible participants who are in positions to influence achievement of our long- term outcomes and, where required, Quantum of opportunity Set according to each position's accountabilities, the incumbent's experience and qualifications, and regional market relativities. pay.
 Quantum generally lower than LTI to conserve cash.
-Set using a percentage of fixed pay as a guideline.
-Current CEO maximum STI: 50% of Fixed Remuneration.
-Current CEO maximum LTI: approximately 200% of fixed remuneration.
+Current CEO maximum LTI: market relativities.
+Current CEO maximum STI: 50% of Fixed Remuneration. approximately 200% of fixed remuneration.
 Current CMO maximum STI: 50% of Fixed Remuneration.
 Current CMO maximum LTI: 100% of fixed remuneration.
-The actual grant value for the CEO and CMO LTI may vary year on year from this proportion based on various factors being taken account including: - shareholder dilution - internal relativities - share price volatility Delivered as Cash. expiry date.
+The actual grant value for the CEO and CMO LTI may vary year on year from this proportion based on various factors being taken account including: - shareholder dilution - internal relativities - share price volatility Delivered as Cash. the years ended FY23 and expiry date.
 Option exercise price will be based on the higher of the VWAP of the 5 ASX Performance and service period N/A 1 year Three years, with provision for earlier vesting limited to one third per year to (a) encourage speed of achievement, (b) defer material amounts for better governance and (c) encourage executive focus on achievements that have a longer term impact on shareholder value.

-Fixed Pay Performance-based Remuneration rixtu i ay Short-term Incentives Long-term Incentives Discretion, malus and clawback N/A individual outcomes "in year", including down to zero, prior to any payment.
+Fixed Pay Performance-h used Remuneration i ixcu i uy Short-term Incentives Long-term Incentives Discretion, malus and clawback N/A individual outcomes "in year", including down to zero, prior to any payment.
 Additionally, effective FY24 we adopted a The board has ultimate discretion in determining vesting outcomes.
-Until options are exercised, the board may also apply discretion in situations Cessation of employment N/A No award will be made to employees who have ceased employment unless the Board exercises it's discretion.
-Hedging The Company's share trading policy prohibits hedging via the Company's derivatives.
-Oversight Individual outcomes are reviewed and approved first by the Nomination & Remuneration Committee and then the Board.
+Until options are exercised, the board may also apply discretion in situations where executives have behaved dishonestly or fraudulently to Cessation of employment N/A No award will be made to employees who have ceased employment unless the Board exercises it's discretion.
+Hedging The Company's share trading p olicy prohibits hedging via the Co ompany's derivatives.
+Oversight Individual outcomes are revi Committee and then the Board. he Nomination & Remuneration